Stable classification of 4-manifolds with 3-manifold fundamental groups: Stable diffeomorphism classification from bordism groups

 To prove the claim we argue as follows.
 We can restrict the fibration~(\ref{fibration}) to a basepoint in $B\pi$.
 The resulting fibration is a retract of~(\ref{fibration}) which commutes with the maps to $BSO$, and hence the naturality of the James spectral sequence implies that in the James spectral sequence for~(\ref{fibration}), the $y$-axis splits as a direct summand of $\Omega_*(\xi)$.
 This completes the proof of the claim.

-The intersection of the $4$-line and the $y$-axis is precisely $\Omega_4^{Spin}$, which is isomorphic to the integers by taking the signature divided by $16$.
+The intersection of the $4$-line and the $y$-axis is precisely $\Omega_4^{Spin}$, which is isomorphic to $16\cdot \Z$ by taking the signature.
 In particular, as noted above, the claim implies that all differentials with image in $H_0(B\pi;\Omega_4^{Spin})$ are trivial.

 It remains to argue why $F_2$ is also a direct summand in $\Omega_4(\xi)$.
 This will follow from the next claim.
 Denote the quotient $\Omega_4(\xi)/F_1$ by $\widetilde{\Omega}_4(\xi)$; this is sometimes called the reduced bordism group.